Nikolay1992167/NewsApp/README.md

 # News Service

 A service for working with news and their comments.
+The service implements saving the history of changes in the News entity and viewing data on changes by newsID.

 ### Technologies that I used on the project: